-Comments: Most school construction and equipment activities planned in the initial project and the subsequent top-ups have already been implemented, timely and cost-efficiently.
-Some soft activities have been delayed due to the need to co-develop these with partners and the uncertainty of the political context (changes of government, closure of schools, arrests in Jerusalem).
+Some soft activities have been delayed due to the need to co-develop these with partners and the uncertainty of the political context (changes of government, closure of schools, unrest in Jerusalem).
 The capacity building activities have been redefined and planned but in November 2018 a large part of them have been cancelled in relation to the school naming issue (cf. institutional context below).
-The implementation of the remaining activities, which are cofunding the new EU-funded RiSE project, could start only once this new project was signed (in summer 2019) and were further delayed in 2020 due to the Covid pandemic.
-They will be implemented in 2021.
+The implementation of the remaining activities, which are co-funding the new EU-funded RiSE project, could start only once this new project was signed (which took place in summer 2019) and were further delayed in 2020 due to the Covid pandemic.
+Some activities could finally take place in 2021 and will continue in 2022.

-1.1.3 EFFECTIVENESS
+1.1.3 Effectiveness